mijinatdiscovery/NPHA-doctor-visits/README.md

 ## Results
-RandomForest, SVC (Support Vector Classifier) has the highest training score.
+RandomForest, SVC has the highest training score.
 In terms of test accuracy, RandomForest again slightly outperforms the other models but all are fairly close.

 In the precision, recall, and f1 scores, RandomForest generally shows balanced performance across classes but struggles with Class 1.
 SVC shows slightly better performance for Class 2, which is the majority class, it might be better at identifying more common scenarios.